gzarzuelor/ckanext-ngsipreview/README.md

 CKAN ckanext-ngsipreview
 =====================

 CKAN extension that will give you the ability to generate real-time resources provided by a Context broker.
-The extension uses your IDM token, so you must be logged in to be able to see this resources properly.
+Some resources may need your IDM token, so you must be logged in to be able to see those resources properly.

 Requirements
 ------------